Skip to main content

 MEDIATION STYLES

 On occasion, Chuck has been retained to work in transformative mediation situations.
 These techniques often are particularly useful in situations where the parties have an ongoing relationship, such as in traditional Labor Relations matters including collective bargaining mediations or grievance issues.
+This approach also works when there are departmental or corporate issues in a company or institution.
 STOHLER ADR PLLC is available for such services.

 CLICK HERE TO VIEW THE SAMPLE MEDIATION ENGAGEMENT LETTER